xorcare/golden/internal/tools/README.md

 # tools

-This directory includes go.mod and go.sum which contain versions of the tools.
+This directory includes go.mod and go.sum, which contain versions of the tools.

 ## License